 Management monitors the operating results of the segments separately for the purpose of making decisions about resources to be allocated and of assessing performance.
-Segment performance is evaluated based on gross profit.
-The other operating expenses which include interest income, finance costs, depreciation, share of profit of associate and income tax were not monitored by segment.
+Segment performance is evaluated only on revenue and gross profit.

 Income taxes are managed on a Group basis.